materialsproject/pymatgen/README.md

 Optional non-python libraries (because no good pythonic alternative exists at the moment) required only for certain features.

-1. [Qhull](http://www.qhull.org/) : Needed for bond length analysis
-   (structure_analyzer.py), or if you use the use_external_qhull option in phase diagram generation..
-The executable qconvex and qvoronoi must be in the path.
-2. [ffmpeg](http://www.http://ffmpeg.org//) : Needed for generation of movies
+1. [ffmpeg](http://www.http://ffmpeg.org//) : Needed for generation of movies
    (structure_vtk.py).
 The executable ffmpeg must be in the path.
-3. [enum](http://enum.sourceforge.org) : Needed for the use of
+2. [enum](http://enum.sourceforge.org) : Needed for the use of
    EnumerateStructureTransformation and the pymatgen.command_line.enumlib_caller module.
 This library by Gus Hart provides a robust way to enumerate derivative structures.
 It can be used to completely enumerate all